akka/akka/akka-docs/scala/testing.rst

   with :class:`org.specs2.specification.Scope`.
 * The Specification traits provide a :class:`Duration` DSL which uses partly the same method names as :class:`akka.util.Duration`, resulting in ambiguous implicits if ``akka.util.duration._`` is imported.
+There are two work-arounds:

-The work-around is to use the Specification variants and supply an implicit conversion to the Akka Duration.
+  * either use the Specification variant of Duration and supply an implicit conversion to the Akka Duration.
 This conversion is not supplied with the Akka distribution because that would mean that our JAR files would dependon Specs2, which is not justified by this little feature.

+  * or mix :class:`org.specs2.time.NoTimeConversions` into the Specification.

 * Specifications are by default executed concurrently, which requires some care when writing the tests or alternatively the ``sequential`` keyword.